 Book your first session date HERE and we will automatically book you onto the second session.
 Join us and take your first steps into the online world!

 Once you've learned the basics, try this course where you can learn how to use Microsoft Office packages including Word, Excel and PowerPoint.

 We will teach you essential tasks including how to cut, copy and paste, sort a spreadsheet and insert a picture into a document.
 There are 4 sessions to attend in total and we deliver it all year round at City Library.
-You will have the option to take a City & Guilds qualification in session 4.
 You can book onto your first session HERE and we will automatically book you onto the remaining 3 sessions.